 You can now open Application Insights in the Azure portal to view various details about your running application.

-Right-click on Connected Services Application Insights folder in Solution Explorer and click Open Application Insights Portal.
+Expand the Connected Services folder (cloud and plug icon) in the Solution Explorer then right-click on the Application Insights folder and click Open Application Insights Portal.
 You see some information about your application and a variety of options.

 Click on Application map to get a visual layout of the dependency relationships between your application components.
 Each component shows KPIs such as load, performance, failures, and alerts.

-Click on the App Analytics icon on one of the application components.
-This opens Application Insights Analytics, which provides a rich query language for analyzing all data collected by Application Insights.
+Click on the App Analytics icon View in Logs (Analytics) on one of the application components.
+This opens Logs (Analytics), which provides a rich query language for analyzing all data collected by Application Insights.
 In this case, a query is generated for you that renders the request count as a chart.
 You can write your own queries to analyze other data.

-Return to the Overview page and click on Live Stream.
+Click on Live Metrics Stream on the left under investigate.
 This shows live statistics about your application as it's running.
 This includes such information as the number of incoming requests, the duration of those requests, and any failures that occur.
 You can also inspect critical performance metrics such as processor and memory.